- Things to Do

-Also in Ballston, acclaimed chef Robert Wiedmaier serves mussels in flavorful sauces at Mussel Bar & Grille.
+In Arlington's Ballston neighborhood, acclaimed chef Robert Wiedmaier serves mussels in flavorful sauces at Mussel Bar & Grille.
 Like its sister restaurant Brasserie Beck in Washington, D.C., Mussel Bar & Grille pays homage to the Belgian cuisine of chef Wiedmaier’s youth.
 Enjoy mussels, oysters, pizzas, roasted seafood and other European dishes alongside the restaurant’s extensive selection of Belgium and other craft beers.

 Celebrity chef Fabio Trabocchi’s buzzworthy house-made pastas and soft-serve gelatos will come to Arlington’s Rosslyn neighborhood in 2019 with Sfoglina.
 The Michelin-rated Italian restaurant is “dedicated to the art of pasta making” and currently has two D.C. locations.
 The Arlington location will serve small plates like calamari and artisan pasta like Roman Tonnarelli Noodles and Spaghetti alla Chitarra in a spacious and modern location.